Tag: gene johnson

 Moriarty Field at Mount Nebo Park, 2010.

-In 2004, Mark and Jane Foss of Foss Insurance sponsored Gene Johnson’s franchise.
+In 2004, Mark and Jane Foss of Foss Insurance sponsored Gene Johnson’s timeless franchise.
 With a mix of young players and seasoned veterans, the team continued to compete at a high level.
+Foss featured players like Mark DiTommaso and Kevin Jefferis of Western New England College as well as Evan Chamberlain and Mike Susi of Eastern Connecticut State University.
 On November 10, 2014, Gene Johnson passed away at the age of 77.
 He spent 58 years of his life playing or coaching in the GHTBL.
-Players like Mark DiTommaso and Kevin Jefferis of Western New England College as well as Evan Chamberlain and Mike Susi of ECSU took over the franchise.
-In 2015, Foss Insurance won the GHTBL Playoff Championship in Gene’s honor.
+In 2015, Foss Insurance won the GHTBL Playoff Championship and dedicated the win to Gene Johnson.

 Gene Johnson, Manager, Foss Insurance, 2011.